-Our parking facilities have previously operated without preventative planned maintenance schedules, relying primarily on reactive measures when issues arose.
+Our parking facilities have previously operated without preventative planned maintenance schedules and relied primarily on reactive measures when issues arose.
 This has led to the gradual degradation of our car parks.
-In response to this, we will develop a comprehensive 5-year plan.
+In response to this, we will develop a 5 year comprehensive PPM plan.